-Visual deficits are among the most common results of a concussion / brain injury.
-Research shows nearly 70% of concussion patients suffer from vision problems.
+Visual deficits are extremely common after concussion / brain injury and stroke.
+Research shows nearly 80% of brain injury patients suffer from vision problems that affect daily living.
 This occurs because the visual system is directly connected to many other sensory systems to allow for the proper integration of information processing that contribute to normal daily activities.

 Sports / Athletic Performance

 There are times when an athlete’s vision can be improved without wearing glasses.
-We use therapy to strengthen areas your eyes that may have become weakened.
-We also use therapy to improve your reaction and timing so that your eyes will not only see clearly, but see faster and see more than most people’s.
+We use therapy to improve areas your eyes may have lacking in efficiency relevant to athletic performance.
+Therapy can improve your visual-motor reaction and timing so that your eyes will not only see clearly, but see faster and see more than most people’s.